 Legacy reference designs, built at the launch of Altium NEXUS 10, can be downloaded here.
 These include a number of simulation and scripting examples.
-Keep in mind that these are legacy and are not updated.
+Keep in mind that these are legacy and not updated.

 Installing Multiple Instances of the Software

-When running the installer for a subsequent version of Altium NEXUS, an additional page of the Altium NEXUS Installer wizard will be available called Installation Mode.
+When running the installer for a subsequent version of Altium NEXUS, an additional page of the Altium NEXUS Installer wizard will be available - Installation Mode.
 This page gives you the choice of either updating an existing version instance of Altium NEXUS or installing as a separate new version instance.
 Choose the New installation option to maintain separate version instances of the software on the same computer.
 Remember to specify different destination folders for the new instance later in the wizard.

 To install a separate instance, ensure the New installation option is chosen as the mode of installation.